-Our clients are in our solution continuously throughout the day, drilling down on issues and uncovering valuable insights to grow their business or improve their margins.
+Our clients are using our solution continuously throughout the day, drilling down on issues and uncovering valuable insights to grow their business or improve their margins.
 It is used by planners, finance teams, merchandising, retail operations and stores.
-We have worked together with our clients summarise some simple yet effective ways it is delivering tangible results.
+We have worked together with our clients to summarise some simple yet effective ways it is delivering tangible results.
 We like to call these our “value stories”.

 Lapsed customers and declining new customer

-Not only did they lift their complete new customer counts, they were able to pin point by location, lapsed customers and what those customers bought.
+Not only did they lift their complete new customer counts, they were able to pin point by their location, lapsed customers and what those customers bought.
 In addition, they identified the products that their frequent shoppers could be purchasing but were not buying.

 Their digital campaign became targeted and relevant, stores became aware, accountable and motivated to collect complete customer details for future digital campaigns.